-But we've all been there: We rifled through our freezer and pulled out a few things to thaw in the fridge and promptly forgot about them.
+But we've all been there: We searched through our freezer and pulled out a few things to thaw in the fridge and promptly forgot about them.
 Can you put it back in the freezer?
 Here are five things you should avoid giving a refreeze, and why refreezing in general is a big no-no.

-What Happens When You Freeze
+What Happens When You Freeze and Refreeze

 Freezing anything ruptures some of the cell walls in the product at hand.
 It's why frozen food doesn't taste quite as good as fresh, and oftentimes why frozen foods aren't as expensive as their fresh counterparts — especially meat and seafood.

 Freezing and thawing of foods is a big safety concern and there are legal restrictions for the restaurant and grocery industries to help keep us all safe.
-Applying these same philosophies in our own home will ensure the same!
+Applying these same philosophies in our own home ensure the same!

 1. Raw Proteins